-- 3.1 For the purpose of this policy and procedure, the following definitions apply: - a) 'Child' means anyone under the age of 18; - b) 'Adult at risk' refers to a person over the age of 18 who, because of disability, mental illhealth or similar condition, has care and support needs that may make them more vulnerable to abuse or neglect; - c) 'Regulated Activity' includes regular unsupervised teaching, training, instructing, supervising, caring, providing advice/guidance on wellbeing, or driving for children where this is not merely incidental to the provision of such services for adults.
+- 3.1 For the purpose of this policy and procedure, the following definitions apply: - a) 'Child' means anyone under the age of 18; - b) 'Adult at risk' refers to a person age 18 or over who, because of disability, mental ill-health or similar condition, has care and support needs that may make them more vulnerable to abuse or neglect; - c) 'Regulated Activity' includes regular unsupervised teaching, training, instructing, supervising, caring, providing advice/guidance on wellbeing, or driving for children where this is not merely incidental to the provision of such services for adults.
 It also includes activity by regulated Health Care or Social Work professionals.
-Refer to the Criminal Records Check Policy for further information about Regulated Activity. - d) 'Abuse' is defined by way of the examples included at section 17.
+Refer to the Criminal Records Check Policy, available in the Document Library, for further information about Regulated Activity. - d) 'Abuse' is defined by way of the examples included at section 17.